Visiting Umbria in Italy

 So the blacksmith was directed to make a fairly large iron box with straps to be fastened around structural elements of the cathedral.
 The box had a very large hasp with fifteen holes, and fifteen locks were then used to lock the lid closed.
 Fifteen reasonably trustworthy citizens were selected, and each received the key to one of those locks.

 So, a few times a year, at the pilgrimage seasons, these fifteen reasonably trustworthy citizens brought their keys to the cathedral, collectively unlocked all those locks, and the ring was displayed for the visitors.
-Click here for details of how this relates to modern problems of cryptographic key sharing, including the math for an M-of-N key sharing algorithm.
-Beware, references to peer-reviewed journals and some mathematics are involved.

 Below are some of the narrow and steeply sloping streets and passageways of Perugia.
 The buildings are old, many of them 400 to 600 years old, but even back then the city was being built up and not out.
 The result is narrow passages and archways overhead, with the sky barely visible in many places.